 If your website’s load speed is much longer than the average, or any point is significantly longer than the benchmark, it could seriously affect your ranking, conversion rate and traffic.

 We’re here to explain just how this could happen, what could be causing these load speed problems, and how you can fix the issues should they arise.

 Having a good page experience is a ranking factor for Google, so you may struggle to get organic traffic to your site if it loads slowly.
 Additionally, if your page speed is slow this can affect the bounce rate of your site, as customers may not wait for the page to load and simply leave instead.
 With every second increase in load times, conversion rates can reduce by 17%, potentially losing you money and leads from the customers that do stay on your site.

 Since the source of a slow website loading speed can be many different things, there are a number of things to try when attempting to make your site run more quickly.
 Here are some tips on how to improve website load speed:

 - Be prepared to spend more on your web hosting.
-Cheaper ones can often lead to poor performance, slowing the speed of your site down.
+Cheaper ones can often lead to poor performance, leading to a slow server response time.